Employment Information

 A complete background investigation will be conducted by the Newburgh Police Department on each candidate.
 The investigation shall include local and NCIC criminal record checks, neighborhood and current and former employer checks, credit and FBI checks, and any other inspections that may be needed.
 The investigating officer shall report the results of the investigation in writing to the Metropolitan Board of Police Commissioners.
 Candidates may be required to sign waivers releasing the Newburgh Police Department and its employees from any liability, should negative information be uncovered during the background investigation.

-To be considered, applications must be completed in their entirety with all required documentation submitted to the Newburgh Police Department by the closing date of the application process.
+To be considered, applications must be completed in their entirety with all required documentation, or noted to follow, submitted to the Newburgh Police Department by the closing date of the application process.
 Note: If any information required in the application is found to be falsified, misrepresented, or intentionally excluded, the applicant will be disqualified.

 EOE